TheOdinProject/curriculum/JS101/code-structure.md

 * Decide on and stick to a naming convention. ie. camelCase or under\_scores, var forty\_two = 42, ...

+* In general functions DO things so use verbs to name them.
+Variables ARE things so use nouns.
+This rule can be flexible, but can make your code much easier to read if used consistently.

 Syntax:

 * Use [prettier.js](https://github.com/prettier/prettier) to make your coding style consistent. \(white space, code blocks, functions, ... visually consistent\).
 There are plugins for it in most major code editors.